In The Future of Work, we explore how companies are transforming to stay competitive as global collaboration becomes vital.

 Often called “unicorns,” people with all of the requisite skills to fill this role are rare indeed.
-Essentially, a data scientist makes models for data-driven decisions, looking to the future and demonstrating initiative and innovation to build new solutions where necessary.
+Data scientists usually build models for data-driven decisions asking challenging questions that only complex calculations can try to answer and creating new solutions where necessary.

 Besides strong technical skills (for instance, use of Hadoop, programming in R and Python, math, statistics), data scientists should also be able to tackle open-ended questions and undirected research in ways that bring measurable business benefits to their organization.
-Ideally, they are inquisitive by nature and can relate simultaneously to data, to organizational needs, and to the business audience that needs to hear about their results.
+If you’re inquisitive by nature and can relate simultaneously to data, organizational needs, and the business audience that needs to hear about their results all at once, you might be a good candidate for a data scientist.

 As you can imagine, data scientists with all these aptitudes can be of considerable value to their employers.
 They are the link between the data resources available to an enterprise and executives looking for opportunities to make the business better, faster, and stronger.
 Depending on the size and objectives of the enterprise, they may report to a Chief Scientist, CTO (Chief Technical Officer), CMO (Chief Marketing Officer) or even directly to the CEO.

-Data analysts use existing tools and algorithms to solve data-related problems, rather than inventing new ones like data scientists might do.
+One of the most common data job titles, data analysts use existing tools and algorithms to solve data-related problems (instead of inventing new ones like data scientists might do.
 Programming and statistics are two fundamental technical skills for data analysts, as well as data wrangling and data visualization.
 They also put together custom database queries to answer the questions of business users, implement new metrics from existing data, strive to improve data quality, and contribute to correct acquisition of new data.

-There is no absolute rule about the use of this analyst job title.
+Unfortunately, there’s often no absolute rule about the use of this analyst job title.
 Data analysts in one organization might be called data scientists or statisticians in another.
-They are also often expected to combine technical knowhow with industry knowledge, overlapping with the business analysts we discuss below.
+They are also often expected to combine technical know-how with industry knowledge, overlapping with the business analysts we discuss below.
 Overall, however, what often characterizes them is a focus on data collection, manipulation, and analysis, using standard formulas and methods, and acting as gatekeepers of an organization’s data.

 Data analysts might report to a CIO, a Chief Data Officer (CDO), or possibly to a data scientist or business analyst team leader.
 While salaries for data analysts are often reasonably high, salaries for data scientists may be higher still.
 This may reflect the requirement on data scientists to create models to improve the future, compared to the role of data analysts to use data to describe the past and the present instead.